Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts: Proposed method

 \subsection{Seeking worthy candidates}

-In active learning, the key is to develop a criterion for determining the ``worthiness" of a candidate for annotation.
-Our criterion is based on a simple yet powerful observation: All patches augmented from the same candidate (Fig.~\ref{fig:DataAugumentationExamples}) share the same label; they are expected to have similar predictions by the current CNN.
-As a result, their {\em entropy} and {\em diversity} provide a useful indicator to the ``power'' of a candidate in elevating the performance of the current CNN.
-Intuitively, entropy captures classification certainty---a higher uncertainty value denotes a higher degree of information (e.g., pattern A in Tab.~\ref{tab:PredictionPattern}); while diversity indicates prediction consistency among the patches of a candidate---a higher diversity value denotes a higher degree of prediction inconsistency (e.g., pattern C in Tab.~\ref{tab:PredictionPattern}).
-Formally, assuming that each candidate takes one of $|\mathcal{Y}|$ possible labels, we define the entropy of $\mathcal{C}_i$ as
+In active learning, the key is to develop criteria for determining candidate annotation ``worthiness''.
+Our criteria for candidate ``worthiness'' are based on a simple, yet powerful, observation: all patches augmented from the same candidate (\figurename~\ref{fig:places_examples}) share the same label; therefore, they are expected to have similar predictions by the current CNN.
+As a result, their {\em entropy} and {\em diversity} provide a useful indicator of the ``power'' of a candidate for elevating the performance of the current CNN.
+Intuitively, entropy captures classification certainty---a higher uncertainty value denotes a greater degree of information (\eg pattern A in \tableautorefname~\ref{tab:predict_pattern}), whereas diversity indicates prediction consistency among the candidate patches---a higher diversity value denotes a greater degree of prediction inconsistency (\eg pattern C in \tableautorefname~\ref{tab:predict_pattern}).
+Formally, assuming that each candidate takes one of $|\mathcal{Y}|$ possible labels, we define the entropy and diversity of $\mathcal{C}_i$ as